krononava/krononava/README.md

 # Programming Language
-Python, first language that got me into programming
+Python, first language that got me into programming\
+Kotlin, one of university's course for Android Development\

 # Occupation History
 Student, pursuing data science degree